Pistolpete3/docker-school-api/README.md

 This repository contains a simple API structure to facilitate basic school and product behaviors.

-The API has been built using Laravel and can be deployed using any standard Laravel deployment process.
-I have also included a simple Laradock container to facilitate automated deployment through Docker.
+The API has been built using Laravel and can be deployed using any standard Laravel deployment process, my default in this case was [Valet](docs/VALET.md).
+I have also included a simple Laradock container to facilitate automated deployment through [Docker](docs/LARADOCK.md).
 I would recommend deploying locally using one of three methods (this could also be done using Vagrant, etc):

     1. Valet
         a.
 Install php, Composer, Laravel, MySQL, and Valet locally